-Lighten up your hair with highlights this season.
+Lighten up your hair with partial highlights this season.

-Highlighting your hair generally means commitment and serious upkeep.
-With partial highlights you are lightening up hair, but the difference is it is every so subtle.
-This includes highlights that frame your face, your bangs or are finely distributed throughout your hair (a.k.a babylights).
-The actual application includes isolating select strands by placing them in foil (you’ll work with your stylist to determine which locks in particular are going to get lightened), and those are then treated with bleach, hair color or a toner, depending on the exact shade you’re seeking.
-This usually equates to less time in the chair and also makes for a process that’s cheaper.
+Highlighting your hair generally means committing to serious upkeep.
+With partial highlights, you are lightening up hair, but the difference is ever so subtle.
+This includes highlights that frame your face or highlights that are finely distributed throughout your hair (a.k.a babylights).
+The actual application includes isolating select strands by placing them in foil (you’ll work with your stylist to determine which locks, in particular, are going to get lightened), and those are then treated with bleach, hair color or a toner, depending on the exact shade you’re seeking.
+This usually equates to less time in the chair and also makes for a process that’s much cheaper.
 Some people also experiment with partial highlights on the tips of their hair or on top of an existing dyed color.

 What are Full Highlights?

-Now that you got your coveted highlights, you’ll want to keep them vibrant as long as possible.
+Now that you got your coveted highlights, you’ll want to keep them vibrant for as long as possible.
 As we mentioned, in the instance of partial highlights, they can easily grow out and look natural throughout your hair.
-This is also true for full highlights, if the color wasn’t a huge departure from your natural one.
-However, if you want the look to last, you’ll have to visit your colorist every four to six weeks, especially if your roots are starting to grow out too much.
+This is also true for full highlights if the color wasn’t a huge departure from your natural shade.
+However, if you want the look to last, you’ll have to visit your colorist every four to six weeks, especially as your roots start to grow out.